randywreed/generative_agents_opensource/README.md

 LangChain's LLM integration make it east to test different options.

-Suppply API keys for LLMs you want to test that require them.
+Supply API keys for LLMs you want to test that require them.

 Of course, for Llama2 or other open source models running locally, you will not need a key.